graphcore/poptorch/docs/user_guide/overview.rst

 phases are executed in parallel alternating between two groups of IPUs.
 Even phases must run on even IPUs and odd phases on odd IPUs.
-Inter-phase cross-IPU copies can replace the memory transfers to and from the streaming memory, if the desired weights and activations are already available in another group of IPUs.
+Inter-phase cross-IPU copies can replace the memory transfers to and from the Streaming Memory, if the desired weights and activations are already available in another group of IPUs.

 .. literalinclude:: phased_execution.py